- Contact Us

 The parties agree that the terms and conditions of this Agreement shall prevail over any contrary or additional terms in any purchase order (unless agreed to in writing by both parties), sales acknowledgment, confirmation or any other document issued by either party.

 1.1. ”Account” means the account held with HELP by the Customer that is used for billing, contact information and details of the Service(s) assigned to the Customer.

 1.2. ”cPanel” refers to the shared web hosting Service control panel and “cPanel user” refers to the Customers Service on the shared web hosting cPanel server environment.

-1.4.
-“Client”, “Customer” or “Reseller” refers to any person, partnership, corporation, or other legal entity acquiring Services from Reseller, which form part of the Reseller’s Services.
+1.3.
+“Client”, “Customer” refers to any person, partnership, corporation, or other legal entity acquiring Services from HELP.

 2.2.
 The Customer acknowledges that they are solely responsible for ensuring that all Service(s) are in full compliance with this policy, and that they are solely responsible for the files and applications that have been uploaded and executed.

 3.1.
 HELP’s goal is to achieve 100% Web Site Availability for all Clients.

 3.2.
 HELP maintains a fully redundant network, utilising enterprise grade Dell hardware, RAID disk mirroring and a variety of other technical implementations to achieve uptime goals.